-- The money price of labour is determined by what is needed for purchasing this quantity.
+- The money price of labour is determined by what is needed for buying this amount.

-- Though the money price of labour, is sometimes high where the price of goods is low, it would be still higher if the price of goods was high.
+- But it would be still higher if the price of goods was high.

-53 In a year of sudden and extraordinary plenty, many employers have funds to employ a greater number of industrious people than the year before.
+53 In a year of sudden and extraordinary plenty, many employers have funds to employ more industrious people than the year before.

-- Those employers who want more workmen, bid against one another sometimes raising both the real and the money price of their labour.
+- They sometimes raise both the real and the money price of labour.

 54 In a year of sudden and extraordinary scarcity, the funds for employing industry are less than the year before.

-- Many people are unemployed and bid against one another to get employment
+- Many people are unemployed and bid against each other to get employment

 - They sometimes lower both the real and money price of labour.

-- In 1740, a year of extraordinary scarcity, many people were willing to work for bare subsistence.
+- Many people were willing to work for bare subsistence.

 - In the succeeding years of plenty, it was more difficult to get workers.

-55 The scarcity of a dear year diminishes the demand for labour lowers its price, as the high price of goods raises it.
+55 The scarcity of a dear year reduces the demand for labour and tends to lower its price, just as the high price of provisions raises it.

-- The plenty of a cheap year increases the demand and raises the price of labour, as the cheapness of provisions tends to lower it.
+- The plenty of a cheap year increases the demand and tends to raise the price of labour, just as the cheapness of provisions tends to lower it.

 - It makes fewer labour produce more work.

-- An employer who has many labourers, necessarily endeavours for his own advantage, to make a proper division and distribution of employment to maximize the quantity of work.
+- An employer who has many labourers, necessarily endeavours for his own advantage, to make a proper division and distribution of employment to maximize the amount of work.

 - He supplies them with the best machinery.

-- What happens in a particular workhouse happens in for the same reason for the rest of society.
+- What happens in a workhouse happens for the rest of society for the same reason.

-- The more the workmen, the more they naturally divide themselves into different subdivisions of employment.
+- The more the workers, the more they naturally divide themselves into different subdivisions of employment.